Iowa

-From the northern woods of Minnesota to the Cairo, Illinois, the Upper Mississippi River is a crucial artery, sustaining many of the nation’s natural communities and its economic strength.
+From the northern woods of Minnesota to Cairo, Illinois, the Upper Mississippi River is a crucial artery, sustaining many of the nation’s natural communities and its economic strength.
 Its extensive network of streams, floodplains, lakes and uplands provide habitat for a significant portion of the Earth’s biological diversity and comprise the largest area of contiguous freshwater wildlife habitat in the central United States.

 The Mississippi River Valley is a vital migration corridor for 40 percent of North America’s waterfowl and 60 percent of its bird species.
 Freshwater habitats in the Upper Mississippi River basin support 25 percent of all fish species in North America, including the paddlefish, a species that co-existed with the dinosaurs.